+Table 3.3 of Torque results table calculated using the measured diameter of the wheel was 8 cm so using that, the forces from tables 3.1 and 3.2, and (3.8);

 Gear ratio selection

 A primary aim of the project is to allow the buggy move at the highest possible speed and simultaneously move up the highest incline available.
 As both speed and torque are inversely proportional, a mechanism is needed to balance this relationship in the most effective way.
 This mechanism is applied using a gearbox in which a connection is achieved between the electric motors and the buggy wheels.
 This linkage allows the output shaft operate at a lower speed than the input shaft.
 This compensation gives a mechanical benefit in terms of an increased torque at the output shaft.